China–India relations: 2020s

-On 25 August 2023 during the 15th BRICS summit in Johannesburg, South Africa, Modi and Xi spoke on the summit's sidelines where they agreed to deescalate tensions at the border.
+On 25 August 2023 during the 15th BRICS summit in Johannesburg, South Africa, Modi and Xi spoke on the summit's sidelines, where they agreed to de-escalate tensions at the border.
 The Ministry of Foreign Affairs of China said both leaders "had a candid and in-depth exchange of views on current China-India relations” and Xi stated that "improving China-India relations serves the common interests of the two countries and peoples”, while the Ministry of External Affairs of India stated that during the meeting Modi "underlined that the maintenance of peace and tranquility in the border areas, and observing and respecting the LAC are essential for the normalization of the India-China relationship."
 The meeting was seen as a step toward mending the bilateral relations between the two countries.

 In October 2024, India announced that it had reached an agreement over patrolling arrangements along the Line of Actual Control (LAC) in the border area, which would lead to disengagement and resolution of the long-running conflict that began in 2020.

 In January 2025, China and India agreed to resume direct flights between the two countries after nearly 5 years.

 In April 2025, India launched its biggest-ever joint naval exercise with African nations as part of a push to boost its influence on the continent.
 The military exercises were perceived as a show of force to China, whose influence in Africa is significant.
 India also announced the resumption of the Kailash Mansarovar Yatra in April 2025, after a period of five years, in a bid to normalise relations between the two nations.

 On 26 June 2025, Indian Defence Minister Rajnath Singh met his Chinese counterpart Dong Jun on the sidelines of the SCO defence ministers’ meeting in Qingdao, where he called for a permanent resolution to the border dispute through a “structured roadmap of permanent engagement and de-escalation.”
 Singh emphasised the need to “rejuvenate the established mechanism” for border demarcation and urged both sides to maintain “positive momentum” while avoiding new complications.
 He also stressed the importance of “bridging the trust deficit” created after the 2020 standoff by “taking action on ground.”
-Additionally, Singh briefed the Chinese side on 22 April Pahalgam attack and India's Operation Sindoor, launched to dismantle cross-border terrorist networks.
+Additionally, Singh briefed the Chinese side on the 22 April Pahalgam attack and India's Operation Sindoor, launched to dismantle cross-border terrorist networks.
 On 22 July 2025, India announced that it would resume issuing tourist visas for Chinese citizens, ending a five-year suspension imposed following the 2020 border skirmishes.